Matt Olson Preview, Player Props: Braves vs. Giants

 Matt Olson At The Plate

-- Among the qualifying batters in MLB, his batting average ranks 51st, his on-base percentage ranks 10th, and he is third in the league in slugging.
+- Among qualified hitters in baseball, his batting average ranks 43rd, his on-base percentage ranks 10th, and he is third in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.